 (1) Generally.
-The Superintendent may Award a Public Contract as an Emergency Procurement.
+The Superintendent may Awardaward a Public Contract as an Emergency Procurementprocurement.
 The Superintendent will document the nature of the emergency and describe the method used for selection of the particular Contractor.
 See ORS 279B.080.

 (2) Construction Services.
-For an Emergency Procurement of construction services that are not Public Improvements, the District shall ensure competition for a Contract for the Emergency Work that is reasonable and appropriate under the emergency circumstances.
-In conducting the Procurement, the District shall set a solicitation time period that the District determines to be reasonable under the Emergency circumstances, and may issue Written or oral requests for Offers or make direct appointments without competition in cases of extreme necessity.
+For an-Emergency Procurement procurement of construction-services that are not Public Improvements, the District shall ensure competition for a Contract for the Emergency Work that is reasonable and appropriate under the emergency circumstances.
+In conducting the Procurement procurement, the District shall set a solicitation time period that the District determines to be reasonable under the

+Emergency circumstances, and may issue Writtenwritten or oral requests for Offers or make direct appointments without competition in cases of extreme necessity.
 See PPS 49-0150.

-SPECIAL PROCUREMENTS (CONTRACTING EXEMPTIONS)
+SPECIAL PROCUREMENTS PROCUREMENTS (CONTRACTING EXEMPTIONS)

-PPS 47-0285 Special Procurements; Purpose and Application
+PPS 47-0285 Special ProcurementsSpecialProcurements; Purpose and Application

-The District may Award a Public Contract as a Special Procurement pursuant to the requirements of ORS 279B.085 without using Competitive Sealed Bidding or Competitive Sealed Proposals or other competitive procedures as otherwise required by these Rules.
-The Contract Review Board must approve

-Special Procurements.
-The Contract Review Board may approve the following two types of Special Procurements:
+The District may Awardaward a Public Contract as a Special Procurementprocurement pursuant to the requirements of ORS 279B.085 without using Competitive Sealed Bidding or Competitive Sealedcompetitive sealed bidding or competitive sealed Proposals or other competitive procedures as otherwise required by these Rulesrules.
+The Contract Review Board mustshall approve Special Procurementsprocurements.
+The Contract Review Board may approve the following two types of Special Procurementsprocurements:

-(1) A "Class Special Procurement" is a Procurement procedure for entering into a series of Contracts over time or for multiple Projects based on the classification of the Contract.
+(1) A "Class Special Procurement" is a Procurementprocurement procedure for entering into a series of Contracts over time or for multiple Projectsprojects based on the classification of the Contract.

-(2) A "Contract-Specific Special Procurement" is a Procurement procedure for the purpose of entering into a single Contract or a number of related Contracts on a one-time basis or for a single Project.
+(2) A "Contract-Specific Special Procurement" is a Procurementprocurement procedure for the purpose of entering into a single Contract or a number of related Contracts on a one-time basis or for a single Projectproject.